Key Information for Transition

 - We can claim an extra £15 in tax meaning that we get £75.

 - Higher rate taxpayers can reclaim £15 back in tax on their self-assessment form meaning that the donation actually costs £45 to the parent/carer.

 To donate, please complete the standing order form plus the necessary Gift Aid declaration.
 We would ask you to return this to school in hard copy, as a signature is required by the bank.

 All donations of any size will make an enormous difference to the opportunities on offer to your child here at John Colet.
 Previous purchases from this fund have included IT provision in Modern Foreign Languages and Science and the purchase of a new 17 seat lightweight school minibus.
 Please be assured that all students are treated equally irrespective of parental financial contributions and all gifts are valued by the school.

-The second is via the PTA, who aim to raise funds via initiatives such as second hand uniform sales and the Vale Lottery.
+The PTA aim to raise funds via initiatives such as second hand uniform sales and the Vale Lottery.
 If you are interested in becoming involved or in joining the PTA, further information can be found here.

 We are aware that students have phones for emergency reasons so we have opted for a “No See, No Hear” approach.
 It is required that mobile phones/electronic devices are switched off during the school day.
 The only exceptions to this are when the teacher gives permission for the device to be used at a specific time in a lesson for a specific purpose.

 If a mobile phone/electronic device is seen or heard in school (including break and lunchtime) then the item will be confiscated and kept securely in the school office until a parent/carer is able to come in to collect it.
 It is the student’s responsibility to inform a parent/carer that an item needs collecting.
 Staff are not able to look after mobile phones/electronic devices for students at any time.